 - Residential Life is comprised of 83 Resident Success Assistants and 9 RHDs, making them one of the largest student-support units on campus.

 - Sacred Heart’s newest resident hall, Jorge Bergoglio Hall, named for Pope Francis, opened just in time for the start of the 2016 fall semester.
 The building, which took nearly two years to complete, houses 216 students in two-bedroom, four-person pods with a shared bathroom.
 The building includes a multipurpose fitness facility, a classroom/playroom for video game majors and avid players and a shared kitchen space on each floor.

-- Sacred Heart University comprises more than 250 acres of land, including an 18-hole golf course and the former global headquarters of General Electric.
-The main campus of the University sits on more than 100 acres in Fairfield, Conn.—located less than 60 miles from Manhattan and approximately 150 miles from Boston.
+- Sacred Heart University comprises more than 300 acres of land, including an 18-hole golf course and the former global headquarters of General Electric.
+The main campus of the University sits on more than 100 acres in Fairfield, Conn. - located less than 60 miles from Manhattan and approximately 150 miles from Boston.
 The University-owned golf course is located in Milford/Orange, Conn.
 It is a signature Tommy Fazio-designed facility that has been ranked fourth-best in Connecticut by Golf.com.
 The recently acquired GE property will be used as an innovation campus to expand the School of Computing and develop STEM field programs.
 Certain elements of the Jack Welch College of Business, including the new hospitality management program, the Isabelle Farrington College of Education, and the University’s business office will be moved to the site.

 - The University maintains branch operations for working adults in Landmark Square, Stamford and Griswold, Connecticut.

 - Construction of our newest academic building, the Center for Healthcare Education, is progressing and completion looks to be on schedule for the summer of 2017.